Locations:

 What is vitamin B12?

 Vitamin B12 is an important nutrient that helps your body keep your nerve cells and blood cells healthy.
 It also helps your body make DNA, the genetic material in all of your cells.
-Your body does not make vitamin B12 on its own, so you have to consume food and drinks that have vitamin B12 in order to get it.
-Vitamin B12 is found in animal products you eat and drink such as meat, dairy and eggs.
+Your body doesn't make vitamin B12 on its own.
+You have to consume food and drinks that have vitamin B12 in order to get it.
+Vitamin B12 is found in animal products you eat and drink, like meat, dairy and eggs.
 It can also be found in fortified foods (foods that have certain vitamins and nutrients added to them) such as certain cereals, bread and nutritional yeast.

 Adults need around 2.4 micrograms (mcg) of vitamin B12 a day, and people who are pregnant or breastfeeding need more.
 The amount of vitamin B12 babies and children need varies based on age.